automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dromaeosaurus.md

 # Dromaeosaurus
-## Description: This "running lizard" was probably covered with feathers.
+## This "running lizard" was probably covered with feathers.